- Record Groups

-After graduation, he went to New Mexico with two friends where the three made a considerable profit from a copper mining venture.
+After graduation, Hyslop went to New Mexico with two friends where the three made a considerable profit from a copper mining venture.
 He invested the money in a 3,000 acre farm in Alberta, Canada, which Hyslop managed for five years.
 While working on the farm, Hyslop took a winter job with the International Harvester Company.
-In 1914, he was soon sent to Europe, where he worked for the company for eleven years.
-In 1925, he began a position in the Ford Motor Company, acting as their Head of Operations in Spain and France.
+In 1914, he was transfered to Europe, where he worked for the company for eleven years.
+In 1925, he took a position with Ford Motor Company as their head of operations in Spain and France.

-In 1931 he joined the Massey-Harris Company, a farm equipment manufacturer, as their European Manager.
-When he was promoted to President and General Manager of the company in 1938, Hyslop returned to the United States.
+In 1931, Hyslop joined the Massey-Harris Company, a farm equipment manufacturer, as their European manager.
+After he was promoted to president and general manager of the company in 1938, Hyslop returned to the United States.
 He led the company through the World War II years, during which the company manufactured tanks and military hardware.
-He also guided the company through its transition to a peace time economy, during which it resumed the manufacture of farm equipment.
-He retired as Chairman of the Board and First Vice-President in 1950.
+He also guided the company through its transition to a peace-time economy, when it resumed manufacturing farm equipment.
+He retired as chairman of the board and first vice-president in 1950.
 Following retirement, his hobbies included traveling, hunting, fishing and golf.

-Hyslop died on May 30, 1981 in Racine, Wisconsin.
-Upon his death, the University was the beneficiary of an additional $2 million dollars.
-The UND Fieldhouse and its impending addition were named in Hyslop's honor on July 17, 1981.
+Hyslop died May 30, 1981, in Racine, Wisconsin.
+Upon his death, UND was the beneficiary of an additional two million dollars.
+The UND Fieldhouse and its impending addition were named in Hyslop's honor July 17, 1981.